 The Hector Warlord core feature has variants dependent on various stats

-Insideous Manipulation - your devious manipulations are a suprise to enemies and you can mark an enemy you have manipulated into being harmed by their allies and transfer that mark to any ally within range.
-The enemy manipulated into atacking takes Intelligence Mod damage.
+Insideous Manipulation - "Your devious manipulations are a suprise to enemies" You can mark an enemy you have manipulated into being harmed by their allies and transfer that mark to any ally within 5 squares.
+Additionally the enemy manipulated into atacking takes Intelligence Mod damage.

 These are a few of characteristic powers of the Hector Warlord - The Gifted Manipulator.